DaraNadine/mythical-creatures-primer/README.md

 # mythical-creatures-primer
-Get better at reading errors
+Get better at reading errors in Ruby.